bcgov/parks-reso-api/README.md

 ## Install, zip and upload to S3

-For each of the functions we must run `npm i`.
+For each of the functions we must run `yarn install`.
 After that, each function directory is zipped up and uploaded to S3.
 These zips will then be pulled down by Terraform Cloud.

 ## Terragrunt and Terraform Cloud